 Context comment is a conversation about the exact situation you are in or the environment around you.
-This can be a comment about the current weather, a painting of the conference room you are in or coffee you are drinking at this specific moment.
-Such a context comment is a good ice-breaker.
+This can be comment about the current weather, a painting the conference room you are in or coffee you are drinking at this specific moment.
+Such context comment is good ice-breaker.

-- Hmm, this coffee tastes really good! - What beautiful weather we have today, I wonder if this is going to last till the weekend.
+- Hmm, this coffee tastes really good! - What a beautiful weather we have today, I wonder if this is going to last till weekend.

-However, a context comment is just a comment, and though this is a good ice-breaker, this can't keep the conversation going
+However, context comment is just a comment and though this is a good ice-breaker, this can't keep the conversation going